Surabaya: Demographics

 Surabaya is the second-most populous city in Indonesia, with 2,874,314 inhabitants recorded in the chartered city limits (kota) in the 2020 census; the official estimate as at mid 2024 was 3,018,022.
 With the extended metropolitan development area called Gerbangkertosusila (derived from Gresik-Bangkalan-Mojokerto-Surabaya-Sidoarjo-Lamongan) adding more than 12 million inhabitants in several cities and around 50 districts spread over noncontiguous urban areas including Gresik, Sidoarjo, Mojokerto, and Pasuruan regencies.
 The central government of Indonesia recognises only the metropolitan area (Surabaya, Gresik, and Sidoarjo) as Greater Surabaya (Zona Surabaya Raya) with a population of 8,319,229 (2015), making Surabaya now the second-largest metropolitan area in Indonesia.
+The OECD recognizes a larger definition for the metropolitan area with a population of 10,695,358 (2020), while the United Nations Department of Economic and Social Affairs recognizes a smaller-than-official definition with a population of approximately 6,844,000 (2025).
 The city is highly urbanised, with industries centralised in the city, and contains slums.
 As a leading education center, the city is also home for students from around Indonesia.

 Surabaya is an old city that has expanded over time, and its population has continued to grow at roughly 2.2% per year.
 In recent years, more people have moved to Surabaya from nearby suburbs and villages in East Java.